Rare New England tornado lifts car from a highway as strong storms damage homes and flood roads

-A rare Rhode Island tornado lifted a car off an interstate highway Friday as severe weather swept already storm-weary New England, damaging homes, flooding roads and toppling trees.
+A rare Rhode Island tornado lifted a car off a highway Friday as severe weather swept already storm-weary New England, damaging homes, flooding roads and toppling trees.

 Tornadoes were reported in several spots in the same general area of Rhode Island and Massachusetts, but officials said it wasn’t yet clear whether it was one or multiple twisters.
 No injuries were reported.

-Firefighters rushed to help the startled motorist on Interstate 295 and found her unharmed from her encounter with a tornado, Johnston Fire Chief David Iannuccilli said.
+Firefighters rushed to help the startled motorist on Interstate 295 in Johnston and found her shaken but unharmed by the tornado, which lifted her car 10 feet off the highway, Johnston Fire Chief David Iannuccilli said.

-“The driver said she got caught in the funnel, was lifted 10 feet in the air and was dropped back down on her tires,” Iannuccilli said.
-“She was shaken up more than anything.”
+Motorist George Viau saw it all happen, looking on in awe as the funnel appeared and the sedan with its lights on began to spin.
+The vehicle spun around at least once before being deposited on the highway near a guardrail, he said.

+“Honestly I was little nervous.
+Maybe more than a little nervous,” said Viau, a commercial fisherman.
+“I watched what it did to the car, and I wondered what it if comes down the highway toward us.
+There was no exit.”

-The tornado also moved through wooded areas and residential neighborhoods, Iannuccilli said.
-Meteorologist Glenn Field with the National Weather Service said the tornado was confirmed by radar and lifted tree limbs and other debris.
+The tornado crossed the highway, and also moved through wooded areas and residential neighborhoods, Iannuccilli said.
+Meteorologist Glenn Field with the National Weather Service said the tornado was confirmed by radar and carried tree limbs and other debris aloft.

 Hayden Frank, a weather service meteorologist, said it’s too early to tell whether one or multiple tornadoes touched down.
 Survey teams will likely not determine that until Friday evening.
 The strength of the tornadoes also had not yet been determined.